Dumbo poster

 The inciting incident occurs at 8 minutes when Mrs. Jumbo is locked up and declared "mad" after defending Dumbo from cruel children who torment him.
 Dumbo loses his mother and only protector, leaving him completely alone and vulnerable in a hostile world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 16 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Timothy takes Dumbo to visit Mrs. Jumbo in her cage.
+This demonstrates the protagonist's commitment to Timothy takes Dumbo to visit Mrs. Jumbo in her cage.
 The "Baby Mine" sequence shows their tender reunion through bars.
 Though heartbreaking, Dumbo accepts Timothy's friendship and chooses to continue despite his profound grief., moving from reaction to action.

 The Collapse moment at 48 minutes (75% through) represents the emotional nadir.
 Here, During the fire jump performance, Dumbo drops the magic feather mid-flight and begins to plummet toward the ground.
 His one source of confidence is gone.
-This is his darkest moment with a literal whiff of death as he falls., indicates the protagonist at their lowest point.
+This is his darkest moment with a literal whiff of death as he falls., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 51 minutes initiates the final act resolution at 80% of the runtime.
 Dumbo realizes the truth: the power was in him all along, not the feather.
 He flies on his own, synthesizing his mother's love, Timothy's belief, and his own inherent ability.
 The internal transformation crystallizes into external action., demonstrating the transformation achieved throughout the journey.